 About Us

-From Garden to Network: Cultivating Community and Sustainability
+From Garden to Network: Cultivating Community, Care, and Connection

 Our Mission

-To foster human dignity, promote the common good, and advance environmental stewardship through sustainable gardens in Catholic communities that nourish both body and spirit.
+To foster human dignity, promote the common good, and advance care for creation through gardens rooted in Catholic communities that nourish both body and spirit.

 Our Vision